rrohan2/ML-DL_spring_2023_Project/README.md

 The datasets are already present in the google drive (link above).
 In case you need to run with different datasets, follow the procedure below:

-Prepare the dataset in the following format for easy use of the code.
+Create an "imagenet-mini" folder and prepare the dataset in the following format for easy use of the code.

 ```bash
 "train" Folder-----